nduyhai/gocraft/README.md

 ```
 gocraft new example -m github.com/nduyhai/example --with grpc:server --with http:gin --with feature:makefile --with feature:gitignore --with feature:dockerfile
+gocraft new myapp -m github.com/you/myapp --with http:chi  --with http:gin
 ```

 Then optionally initialize git and tidy dependencies automatically.